Trump could privatize nation's air traffic controllers

 But he has run into bipartisan opposition in both the House and the Senate and push back from some of the nation's airlines.
 Opponents say the U.S. system is so large that privatization would not save money, would drive up ticket costs and could create a national security risk.

+There also are concerns that airlines would dominate the private-company board and limit access to airports by business jets.
+The National Business Aviation Association, which represents thousands of corporate and individual business jet owners, strongly opposed Shuster's bill earlier this year.

+"Our nation’s airspace and airport system should benefit the public and not be controlled by airline interests," the organization said in April.

-The landscape might change once Trump, who campaigned on improving the nation's infrastructure, occupies the White House on Jan.
+The landscape might change once Trump, who campaigned on improving the nation's infrastructure and is a regular user of his own private plane, occupies the White House on Jan.
 20.

-Apart from Shuster, officials and lobbyists who work in infrastructure construction say the idea of privatize air traffic controllers as part of an infrastructure bill is gaining steam, especially among those who are concerned that Congress will not be able to pass a separate sweeping transportation bill.
+Apart from Shuster, officials and lobbyists who work in infrastructure construction say the idea of privatizing air traffic controllers as part of an infrastructure bill is gaining steam, especially among those who are concerned that Congress will not be able to pass a separate sweeping transportation bill.

 Congress has been averse to spending money, but privatizing air traffic control systems would shift the cost of upgrades from tax coffers to air travelers, the kind of move that makes lawmakers view it as free instead of an increase in federal spending.